ybrid/player-interaction/README.md

                        The last skip always returns to the original item.
                        Value can be used e.g. to disable the skip button if no more skip is left.
+                       In case of value -1 the number of skips left is unknown or unlimited.
 ```

 ##### Example